Skip to main content

 What is HubSpot?

-At its core, HubSpot is a comprehensive Customer Relationship Management (CRM) platform, ingeniously designed to streamline and enhance the interactions between a business and its customers.
-This platform is not just a tool; it’s a multifaceted ecosystem that integrates various aspects of business operations, from marketing and sales to customer service and content management.
+At its core, HubSpot is a comprehensive CRM platform designed to streamline and enhance the interactions between a business and its customers.
+It’s not just a tool — it’s a multifaceted ecosystem that integrates marketing, sales, customer service, and content management under one roof.
+This guide walks through what HubSpot does, what it costs, how it compares to Salesforce and other CRMs, and how to know if it’s right for your business.

 what is hubspot